daronphang/programming-resources/architectures/software/modularity.md

 Modularity describes a **logical grouping of related code**, which could be a group of classes in an OOP language, or functions in a structured/functional language.
 Most languages provide mechanisms for modularity i.e. package in Java, namespace in .NET, etc.

-Key concepts to measuring modularity are cohesion, coupling and connascence.
+Key concepts to measuring modularity are cohesion, coupling and connascence (multiple components agreeing on the meaning of particular values).

 ### Cohesion